OluomaIlobah/BusinessDay-Sentiment-Analysis/README.md

 By analyzing the emotional tone of the national media we uncover critical insights into the collective mood, public sentiment, and underlying economic and social tensions within the country.

 **Methodology:**
-* Data collection through through scraping of BusinessDay articles
+* Data collection: through through scraping of BusinessDay articles:[https://businessday.ng/tag/bdlead/?amp]
-* Scraped BusinessDay articles from 2021 - 2025
+  * Scraped 819 BusinessDay articles from 2021 - 2025
-* Sentiment analysis approach:
-* Preprocessing steps: Data cleaning, tokenization, removing stop works
+* Preprocessing steps:
+  *Data cleaning, tokenization, removing stop works
+* Scraping Tool used: **Selenium**